 B. Automated Transport to the Laboratory

-A suitable pneumatic tube delivery system is available in some units for STAT sample transport.
-The pneumatic tube is primarily intended for stat transport of samples and pharmaceuticals.
+A suitable pneumatic tube delivery system is available in some units for sample transport.
+At Parnassus, the pneumatic tube is primarily intended for STAT samples, while at Mission Bay both STAT and routine samples can be transported.
 The system should NOT be used for transport of any of the following:

 - Liquid > 2 liters in volume